When tension is just a fluctuation: How noisy data affect model comparison: Noisy model comparison

-Due to the strong correlation, the distribution of the Bayes factor is narrower, with $\sigma(\ln R_{01}) \approx 1.25$; see Fig.$\,$\ref{fig:rdistribution} for its distribution.
-We also observe skewness in $\ln R_{01}$ (already visible in Fig.$\,$\ref{fig:zsamples}), which causes the mean to be low relative to the true value by $\sim 1\sigma$.
-We do not find evidence that the skewness is due to numerical issues, so ascribe it to the non-linearity of the models, which means this feature will be strongly dependent on the details of the analysis.
-A value of $\sigma(\ln R_{01}) \sim 1$ is in excellent agreement with the conclusions of \citet{jenkins11} although they predicted a normal distribution for $\ln R_{01}$ (see also Appendix~\ref{app:gaussian_analytic}).
+Due to the strong correlation, the distribution of the Bayes factor is narrower, with $\sigma(\ln R_{01}) \approx 1.25$ (see Fig.$\,$\ref{fig:rdistribution} for its distribution).
+We also observe skewness in $\ln R_{01}$ (already visible in Fig.$\,$\ref{fig:zsamples}), which causes the mean to be lower relative to the true value by $\sim 1\sigma$.
+We do not find evidence that the skewness is due to numerical issues and so ascribe it to the non-linearity of the models; this means that this feature will be strongly dependent on the details of the analysis.
+A value of $\sigma(\ln R_{01}) \sim 1$ is in excellent agreement with the conclusions of \citet{jenkins11}, although they predicted a normal distribution for $\ln R_{01}$ (see also Appendix~\ref{app:gaussian_analytic}).